 Everything about the Powerbeats Pro is appealing, except for the exorbitant price which is why athletes will flock to the Beats Powerbeats.
-The company gives its mainstay workout earbuds a redesign, making them much more attractive than previous iterations.
-Whether you’re running outside or creating your at-home workout program, the fourth Powerbeats are great earbuds that stay in place no matter how you move.
+The company gave its mainstay workout earbuds a redesign, making them much more attractive than previous iterations.
+Whether you’re running outside or creating your at-home workout program, the fourth Powerbeats are underrated members of the Beats line that stay in place no matter how you move.

 Editor’s note: this review was updated on March 23, 2020, to include battery life testing results.

 - Athletes will want these earbuds.
 The fit is phenomenal, and the round cable does a great job of staying out of the way during vigorous workouts.